-Our TEFL center in San Diego is downtown on San Diego Avenue.
+Our TEFL center in San Diego is in North Park, on El Cajon Blvd. east of Texas Street.
 It comprises several bright, large classrooms.
 It has a cafeteria, computer and copier access.
 TEFL students have the opportunity to observe different teachers at work.
 At the same time, they teach local immigrants from San Diego.
 Teaching Practice is followed by feedback and evaluation to help prospective teachers to quickly progress to higher levels of performance.

 Our TEFL center provides a service that will meet you at the San Diego International Airport and take you to your accommodation, between 8:00 am and 8:00 pm, seven days a week.
 The cost for this personal service is $50 and must be arranged in advance.
 Should you arrive outside those times, you may take a taxi from the airport to your accommodation.